multifreded/hv20/day16/README.md

 ```

 The output from the solver program is then replayed on the real life cube and
-the resulting flag is read afterwards:
+the resulting flag is read afterwards …

 ![](real_cube_solved.png)